alistairjames/ajmdpython/CandidatesPython/README.md

 ### Stage 2 Generating a list of candidate protein signatures
 The contents of the input xml files is parsed to:
--  Create a mapping between InterPro identifiers and the Interpro member database signatures.
+-  Create a mapping between InterPro identifiers and the InterPro member database signatures.
 -  Create a mapping between InterPro identifiers and the InterPro type (eg Family, Domain, Site, etc)
 -  Filter the InterPro identifiers for Families and remove any that are listed in the InterPro xml file as contain other InterPro ids as children.
 - Collect all the InterPro signatures from the UniRule xml file that are already used as positive conditions in UniRule rules.